Dabrafenib and trametinib

 Dry or sore mouth

 Your mouth may become dry or sore.
 Tell your nurse or doctor if you have any problems with your mouth.
 They can prescribe medicines to prevent or treat mouth infections and reduce any soreness.
-It’s important to follow any advice you are given and to drink plenty of fluids.
+It is important to follow any advice you are given and to drink plenty of fluids.

 Eye problems

 This treatment may affect the eyes.
-Your eyes will be checked by your doctor while you are taking this treatment.
-Always tell your doctor or nurse if you notice:
+Your doctor will check your eyes while you are taking this treatment.

 • any changes in your vision, such as blurring or loss of vision